 Longing for blue skies, sunshine, and teal ocean waves washing over pristine sand?
 Florida’s Gold Coast is just the ticket.
 Kids Are a Trip contributor Heidi Gollub spent a luxurious week at Palm Beach Marriott Singer Island Beach Resort & Spa in South Florida, where she reports it was 85 degrees in February and she never wanted to leave.
 Read why she thinks this resort is the perfect destination for families looking for a respite from winter weather.

-What to Expect at the Marriott Singer Island Resort and Spa in The Palm Beaches
+Marriott Singer Island Resort and Spa in The Palm Beaches Review

 Disclosure: Our contributor received one complimentary night stay and spa service.
 All opinions are her own.